top of page

 If a full-grown adult newbie (never used a computer) were sat in front of a PC or Mac and given minimal instruction, s/he would be equally flummoxed.
 But that doesn't happen much these days.
 Nearly all adults today have used computers for years.
 The only real newbies today are little kids and they'll readily learn whatever you put in front of them, including Linux by the way.

 Both PC and Mac require equal amounts of savvy, skill, and familiarity to use them fully and effectively.
-Buying a Mac is no substitute for learning to effectively use a computer, even partially so.
+Buying a Mac is in no way a substitute for learning to effectively use a computer, not even partially.

 • What files are and how they work